Inquiry and mastery - the final part

 To me, this argument glosses over the fundamental differences between the two pedagogical models.
 Ultimately, the test of their compatibility can only come in classroom practice.

-For a view of the mastery classroom, we are indebted to Chris T (a year 3 teacher) who writes a hugely significant blog on his efforts to implement the "Shanghai way".
-Chris, who has laid out his classroom in rows “against all the principles I previously believed I stood for," describes how he now presents a problem and its solution at the start of a lesson.
+For a view of the mastery classroom, we are indebted to Chris T (a year 3 teacher) who writes a hugely significant blog (now deleted) on his efforts to implement the 'Shanghai way'.
+Chris, who has laid out his classroom in rows “against all the principles I previously believed I stood for", describes how he now presents a problem and its solution at the start of a lesson.
 The pupils spend the remainder of the time explaining how to get from one to the other.
 However, for Chris, “the ‘problem’ has been the biggest problem.”
 If he selects a problem that is too challenging for his pupils, Chris reports that he can feel the atmosphere in the classroom change.
-Many teachers will identify with his experience as they recollect ‘over-pitched’ lessons of their own.
+Many teachers will identify with his experience as they recollect over-pitched lessons of their own.

 Chris's account highlights the key difference between mastery and inquiry.
 In the mastery classroom, students solve problems and reason mathematically within the teacher’s design; in the inquiry classroom, student design interacts with teacher guidance to develop co-constructed learning.
 By encouraging students to question and to devise a pathway in response to a prompt, inquiry avoids the potential for dissonance between the teacher’s plan and the students’ reaction to that plan.